-One panelist, a lawyer working with a prodemocracy NGO, said the election of National Council members is neither apolitical nor transparent-for example, there is no regulation of the procedure and criteria for seating the president's nominations-and that broadcasters face excessive licensing requirements.
-Another panelist, director of a regional radio and television company, agreed, noting that matters--such as how often children's, cultural, scientific, and other specialized programming channels air--is subject to council oversight.
-Both panelists agreed that licensing decisions are themselves politicized, with channels connected to Poroshenko receiving prompt and favorable decisions.
-The only advantage of the current National Council, a panelist said, is that they do not take bribes.
+Igor Rozkladay, a lawyer with the Center for Democracy and Rule of Law (CEDEM), said the election of National Council members is neither apolitical nor transparent-for example, there is no regulation of the procedure and criteria for seating the president's nominations-and that broadcasters face excessive licensing requirements.
+Volodymyr Kosyuk, director of regional radio and television company Kherson Plus, agreed, noting that matters-such as how often children's, cultural, scientific, and other specialized programming channels air-is subject to council oversight.
+He and Zakusylo said licensing decisions are themselves politicized, with channels connected to Poroshenko receiving prompt and favorable decisions.
+The only advantage of the current National Council, Kosyuk said, is that they do not take bribes.